 Changuu Island, 5.6 kilometres northwest of Stone Town, has had a chequered past.
 Also known as Prison Island, this 800-metre long and 230-metre wide island was once (you guessed it) used as a prison.
 Today, though, it’s famed for something altogether more wonderful: its giant tortoises.
 Younger children will love coming face to face with a tortoise that is almost as big as they are.
 This is a Zanzibar with kids experience they’ll never forget.

 5 – Be spoilt for choice with beautiful beaches

 As you’d expect from a tropical island, Zanzibar has more than its fair share of stunning beaches.
 Our favourite has to be Pongwe.
 This offers an arc of white, palm-fringed sand which looks like it leapt from a holiday brochure.
 What makes it particularly child-friendly is that its waters are protected by an off-shore reef.
 This means the waters are calm, ideal for both swimming and snorkelling.
-Another favourite include Matemwe.
+Another favourite includes Matemwe.
 This is quiet and family-friendly but with a few bars and restaurants for refreshments.
 Kiwengwa is particularly good for younger children, with shallow water and lots of shells.
 See our Tanzania safari with Zanzibar beach itinerary for families.

 6 – Spot dolphins on a traditional dhow

 The waters of Menai Bay are peppered with the billowing sails of traditional sailing boats.
 Knowns as dhows, these were once used solely for trade but are now a tourist must-do.
 Hop on board and your family will spot dolphins, go snorkelling and enjoy a seafood buffet.
 After lunch, you’ll sail to Kwale island.
 Here you can take a canoe through the mangroves, navigating giant baobab trees before sailing back for sunset.